 - Bacterial Vaginosis (BV) is the most common cause of vaginal discharge.

-- Sexually active women are more likely to get BV than women who are not sexually active.
+- People who are born with a female reproductive system, who are sexually active are more likely to get BV than people who are not sexually active.

 - Medication can cure BV, but remember to take ALL of it – even if the symptoms go away.